Most of this essay is from Peter’s Forthcoming Book on Communication Disorders:

 - excessive concern with process.
-You talk about talk about talk.
+You talk about talk about talk about talk.

 - the bore: is always mouthing platitudes or searching for a proverb or quotation relevant to the conversation.
 Though the search is often unsuccessful, the bore uses the result they have chosen anyway, not caring that it does not really, actually, relate.

 - (from Ken Pick) Implied Accusation Disorder.
-Person always makes you feel guilty but you can’t even tell why!
+This person you know always makes you feel guilty but you can’t even tell why!
 It’s in the tone of voice.

-- Projected Lack of Information Irritation, (You come across as irritated, when you were the one at fault; you could have informed the person of the stuff you are irritated about that they don’t know!)
+- Projected Lack of Information Irritation, (Someone is irritated with you, because you are not up to date on important information.
+They forget the fact that they are at fault; they could have informed you of the stuff they are irritated about that you don’t know!)

 Are we up to 100% of the population yet?
 What?
 We’ve exceeded it?
 Oh, That is because some people have more than one!
 Be the first kid on your block to collect five or six!

 The introduction to this article could be called, “hey, you don’t stutter when you meditate.”
 Of course, that is one of meditation’s supreme benefits to the speech-impediment-challenged.
 When you are settled into silence, your monologue has no hesitation.
 Your speech (to yourself) moves as quickly as your brain can produce it.
 And, moreover, the biggest source of stress in your life—the need to communicate the truth inside you to the outside world— is automatically removed.
-I speak here as a stutterer/stammerer.
-But it would be very interesting to see how many of these behaviors (some of which are comical) disappear when a person within the comfort of meditation is only conversing with the Self.
+I speak here as a stutterer/stammerer, who has felt the comfort of silence.
+But it would be very interesting to see how many others of these behaviors (some of which are comical) disappear when a person within the comfort of meditation is only conversing with the Self.